owdproject/owd-app-projects/README.md

-# Project module for OWD Client
+# Projects module for OWD Client
 > The perfect module to show your portfolio in a folder-like way

 <p>